-There is little point opening an offshore account in the hope of dodging tax, though.
-Despite scandals involving high profile names using offshore accounts to avoid paying tax, you are generally liable for tax on the interest you earn in the same way you would be in the UK.
+Offshore savings accounts may have a high profile thanks to scandals involving famous names using them to avoid paying tax – but the reality is that account holders do still need to pay tax.
+In truth, there’s little point opening an offshore account in the hope of dodging tax because you are generally liable for tax on the interest you earn in the same way you would be in the UK.

 Offshore accounts are savings accounts located outside the holder’s country of residence, in this case the UK.